 BCCPA Policy & Research

-BC Care Providers Association’s (BCCPA) policy team focuses on key issues and policy challenges impacting the seniors living, wellness and care sector in B.C., producing influential reports and resources for government, operators, and the public, alike.
+BC Care Providers Association’s policy team focuses on key issues and policy challenges impacting the seniors living, wellness and care sector in British Columbia, producing influential reports and resources for government, operators, and the public, alike.
+Areas of focus include issues like funding and financing, health human resources and workforce development, creating quality, and helping seniors age in the right place.

 Highlighted Publications